sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

   - **student_timeslot_by_date** : Retrieves all timeslots for a student on a given date
       - *Inputs:* Student NetID, Timeslot Date
       - *Outputs:* For all timeslots: Student NetID, Student Name, Timeslot Date, Timeslot Description, Timeslot Duration
+      - Note: This procedure, along with student_timeslot_by_week/month, would ideally be used in displaying the timeslots in calendar view in the student web app

   - **student_timeslot_by_week** : Retrieves all timeslots for a student in a 7 day window (given start date)
       - *Inputs:* Student NetID, Start Date